 We operate with a low cost structure compared to many traditional retailers with a prudent focus on expenses throughout our business.
-Our advertising is generally focused on promoting our retail banners rather than individual products, including at times promoting multiple banners together, which contributes to our advertising budget (as a percentage of sales) remaining low compared to many traditional retailers.
+Our advertising is generally focused on promoting our retail banners rather than individual products, which contributes to our advertising budget (as a percentage of sales) remaining low compared to many traditional retailers.
 We design our stores to provide a pleasant, convenient shopping environment without spending heavily on store fixtures.
 Additionally, our distribution network is designed to run cost effectively.